racket/racket/racket/src/README.txt

 ========================================================================
  Compiling for Windows
 ========================================================================

-First, see "Building from a Source Distribution" in "worksp\README.txt".

 For information on setting up a command-line build environment with Microsoft Visual Studio, see detailed instructions in